Megajack/docker-frontend/README.md

 Build local container.

-Put Dockerfile any place then run
+Put Dockerfile any place then run (can take some time)

 `docker build -t front .`